rndazurescript/FunWithAzureML/SimpleACIDeployment/README.md

 # Minimal ACI deployment

-Very minimal ACI deployment.
+Very minimal ACI deployment that doesn't use any model.
+The `score.py` returns the same responses.
 In terminal run `python deploy_aci.py` to deploy the ACI instance.

 To test with curl (replace the IP with the one pointing to your ACI):